jmtilli/micronovaxrr/deploy/README.txt

   - not used by JavaDE or JavaCovDE

 The fit is started by pressing the Start fit button.
-After the fitting is ready or interrupted by the Stop fit button, the fitted layer model can be exported to Layer editor and Manual fit tabs with the Export to manual fit button.
+After the fitting is ready or interrupted by the Stop fit button, the fitted layer model can be exported to Layer editor and Manual fit tabs with the Export button.
 The fitted model replaces the old model, so if the original model is better than the fit, do not export the fit.

 You can load and save layer models with File -> Load layers and File -> Save layers.
-The layer model on Automatic fit tab is never used by these operations, so you need to export the model by the "Export to manual fit" button before saving it.
+The layer model on Automatic fit tab is never used by these operations, so you need to export the model by the "Export" button before saving it.
 Otherwise you will end up saving old unfitted data.
 Measured data isn't saved with the layer model so you can save a model which can be used as a basis for a model for new measurements.
 This means that you shouldn't delete the measured data because you will need to import it again.

 The program doesn't add an extension to the file name automatically so you need to enter the complete name with the extension.
 You should choose an